-Displaying and perceiving happiness as an indication of status.
-Nonverbal displays of happiness can, in certain situations, promote perceptions of high status.
-Tracy and colleagues (2013) found that both North American college students and Fijians living in a small-scale traditional society judged individuals who displayed happiness to be high in status, though these judgments were weaker when they were made implicitly, suggesting that the association between status judgments and happy displays is not a strongly automatic one.
-Other studies using Western student samples have found that happy displays are judged as indicating high dominance (Knutson, 1996), and that high status individuals are expected to display happiness more than those low in status (Conway, Di Fazio, & Mayman, 1999; Knutson, 1996).
-One explanation for these findings, as well as the general view that happy displays evolved to communicate friendliness, receptivity, and lack of threat (Mehu, Grammer, & Dunbar, 2007; Shariff & Tracy, 2011), is that happy displays did not evolve to signal status-related information, but rather came to communicate high status through cueing-information implied by the more direct communication of positive mood or willingness to befriend.
+Displaying and Perceiving Happiness as an Indication of Status Nonverbal displays of happiness can, in certain situations, promote perceptions of high status.
+Tracy et al. (2013) found that both North American college students and Fijians living in a small-scale traditional society judged individuals who displayed happiness to be high in status, though these judgments were weaker when they were made implicitly, suggesting that the association between status judgments and happy displays is not a strongly automatic one.
+Other studies using Western student samples have found that happy displays are judged as indicating high dominance (Knutson 1996), and that high-status individuals are expected to display happiness more than those low in status (Conway et al. 1999; Knutson 1996).
+One explanation for these findings, as well as the general view that happy displays evolved to communicate friendliness, receptivity, and lack of threat (Mehu et al. 2007; Shariff and Tracy 2011), is that happy displays did not evolve to signal status-related information, but rather came to communicate high status through cueing-information implied by the more direct communication of positive mood or willingness to befriend.